codemaster0909219/Django-Project/README.md

 Redeploy your application to have your changes applied, and open the welcome page again to make sure your application is successfully connected to the database server.

-## Looking for help

-If you get stuck at some point, or think that this document needs further details or clarification, you can give feedback and look for help using the channels mentioned in [the OKD repo](https://github.com/openshift/origin), or by filing an issue.

-## License

-This code is dedicated to the public domain to the maximum extent permitted by applicable law, pursuant to [CC0](http://creativecommons.org/publicdomain/zero/1.0/).